 Using Data for Program Improvement

-Definitions (found in State Plan and Instructions 2018-20 and Instruction Manual for the State AT APR OMB Approved Dec 2017) should be reviewed with staff and subcontractors to insure fidelity in your data collection.
+Definitions (found in State Plan and Instructions 2018-20 and Instruction Manual for the State AT APR OMB Approved Dec 2021) should be reviewed with staff and subcontractors to ensure fidelity in your data collection.
 In particular, the categorization of devices should be reviewed in accordance with the device classification instructions in the APR.
-Review instructions regarding the purpose of the short-term device loan, and how to count device loans (e.g. when multiple devices are loaned at the same time to a single borrower).
+Review instructions regarding the purpose of the short-term device loan, and how to count device loans (e.g., when multiple devices are loaned at the same time to a single borrower).

 Device Loan Numbers over Time

 Is your total number of device loans changing over time?
-You can generate a report that compares this activity by year (e.g. FFY 2015, 2016, and 2017).
-You can also compare your state’s trend (e.g. increase or decrease) with the national trend data.
+You can generate a report that compares this activity by year (e.g., FFY 2020, 2021, and 2022).
+You can also compare your program’s trend (e.g., increase or decrease) with the national trend data.